Vicsicard/absolute_new_newsletter_12_28_24/PROJECT_STATUS.md

 2. 🔄 Continue refining the user interface and experience

 ## Next Steps
+- Continue testing the email sending functionality to ensure reliability.
+- Monitor Vercel deployment for any issues and address them promptly.
+- Further refine the onboarding process as needed.
-1. Monitor application performance and user feedback after deployment.
+- Monitor application performance and user feedback after deployment.
-2. Continue refining features based on testing and user requirements.
+- Continue refining features based on testing and user requirements.
-3. Ensure all components align with the Supabase database schema as outlined in `DATABASE_INDEXES.md`.
+- Ensure all components align with the Supabase database schema as outlined in `DATABASE_INDEXES.md`.
+- Continue testing the email sending functionality to ensure reliability.
+- Monitor Vercel deployment for any issues and address them promptly.
+- Further refine the onboarding process as needed.

 ## Dependencies
 - OpenAI API (GPT-4 & DALL-E 3)